This post may contain affiliate links. If you use them we will earn a small commission but it won't cost you anything extra

 Most everyone agrees that kid-related things are not cheap in China.
 International schools charge $18-24,000 per year (this is tuition only) for Early Years (Pre-K) and it only goes up from there.
 After-school activities like soccer or basketball for 4-10-year-olds cost 1600RMB for 15 sessions – about $17 per hour.
 A popular fitness center charges 239RMB ($38) per gymnastics class for young children.
 We kindly declined invitations to a Halloween party and an Easter party because they were 250RMB per child and opted for free events instead 🙂

 In closing, cost of living in Shenzhen is very much what you make it.
 The city is so large and the opportunities for spending so varied that you can live the high life and drain your wallet speedily, or you can be budget conscious and live quite easily for much less than you would in the USA.
 Rent is likely to be a considerable expense unless it is covered by your employer.
 We choose to adapt our eating habits to fit the available cuisine and keep things affordable.
 We use public transportation more than taxis, and we spend less weekly than we did filling up the Volvo’s gas tank once a week back in Salt Lake City.
 As for clothing, it is typically no more expensive than back home.
 We are budget conscious, and as a result, we are able to save money, even on one income.
 There you have it.
 Stay tuned for our next installment, in which we talk about our favorite things to eat in Shenzhen.

 For More about China

-For a complete step-by-step of what it takes for an American teacher to obtain a China work visa, click here.
+For a complete step-by-step of what it took for us to obtain a China work visa in 2017, click here.